List on Bids44 →

 Essential Checks

-7. Verify Fingerprint Sensor: Ensure the in-display fingerprint sensor works consistently on the first try.
+7. Verify the in-display fingerprint sensor works reliably on the first try.
+Register your own fingerprint to test it.

-8. Check for Screen Burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from previous static images (like navigation bars or keyboard outlines).
+8. Check for screen burn-in.
+Open a pure white image at full brightness and look for any persistent shadows or discolouration from static UI elements.

-12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+12. Check for water damage.
+Remove the SIM tray and shine a light inside the slot.
 Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had water contact.

-*#0*#Samsung full test menu (screen colors, touch, sensors, speaker, camera)
+#0#Samsung full test menu (screen, touch, sensors, speaker, camera)

 ##0842##Vibration and backlight test